 Key Points for the Apple App Store

-So, let’s have a look at what are the most basic traits of the Apple App Store.
+So, let’s have a look at the most basic traits of the Apple App Store.

-Every day thousands of apps enter the market with already more than 2 million apps in the App Store, having apps split into distinctive categories is quite natural.
-However, Apple went one step further with the launch of iOS11 and the new App Store.
+Every day thousands of apps enter the market with already more than 2 million apps in the Apple App Store, having apps split into distinctive categories is quite natural.

-Apple found the solution to that problem in the new 2 dimensional App Store which is split between Games & Apps.
-You can almost say that there are two different app stores with their own Top Charts and categories.
+Apple found the solution to that problem in the 2 dimensional App Store which is split between Games & Apps.
+You can almost say that there are two different app stores with their own Top Charts and Categories.